 Mountain View from BC Highway 20

 15. Here is another good view, seen from a pullout.

-16. After Anahim Lake (320 kilometers from Williams Lake), the asphalt is replaced by gravel for the next 60 kilometers.
-There are numerous rough spots on this stretch of Highway 20, usually accompanied by a small "slow" sign nearby.
+16. After Anahim Lake (320 kilometers from Williams Lake), the asphalt is replaced by gravel for the next 60

-18. You lose over 1,000 meters in elevation fairly quick.
+18. You quickly lose over 1,000 meters in elevation on this hill.
 The road is

 19. Plus, there are no guard rails.
 Driving this road in the winter is not

 20. A steep drop-off.